 The temperament of Friesian horses is advantageous for riders of all levels.
 Due to the traits, they can be used as equines for beginners as well as professional equestrians.
 The equine can be the best friend for riding kids too.

 The Friesian Horse Breed often performs in dressage.
-Its muscled body, beautiful hair, and graceful look are great benefits for such a competition.
+Its muscled body, silky hair, and graceful look are great benefits for such a competition.
 Adel 357 is one of the most popular Friesian stallions.
 It’s the first dressage Friesian horse competed in the International Grand Prix.
 Since then, many representatives of the breed have partaken in dressage.

 Friesian Horse Characteristics